davidjfk/016_Superpy/readme_files/README_REPORT.md

 - alternative solution: use tmp_path fixture as a test preparation to remove the data that has been added
     to the actual testresult file during the previous testrun.
-    Because I had  issues with running pytest in a controlled way (not having control about the cwd) (see technical element 3 below),
+    Because I had  issues with running pytest in such a way that I had control over the cwd (see technical element 3 below),
-    I did not like any solution  that involves os.remove or any other options to delete files or directories.
+    I did not like any solution  that involveD os.remove() or any other options to delete files or directories.
-    But now, with the cwd-issue solved, I will use a fixture next time.
+    But now, with the cwd-issue solved, I will try to use fixtures in my next python project.